bitkeeper/zif.sedna/src/zif/sedna/README.txt

 Sedna is a read-write xml storage.
-The interface is a network socket, using a message-passing scheme for query and update.
+The interface is a network socket, using message-passing for queries and updates.
 Queries are according to the W3C XQuery standard.
 Updates are an extension of XQuery.

-Installing Sedna is beyond the scope of this document.
-It has Apache 2.0 license and may be obtained from
+Installing Sedna and XQuery syntax is beyond the scope of this document.
+Sedna has Apache 2.0 license and may be obtained from

 http://modis.ispras.ru/sedna/

 The tests here assume a running Sedna database on localhost named 'test' with the default login, 'SYSTEM' and passwd, 'MANAGER'

     1.  start sedna governor

         $ se_gov

     2.  create database 'test' if necessary

         $ se_cdb test

     3.  start database 'test'

         $ se_sm test

 Change these if necessary to match your system.
-You may also wish to tailf [sedna-directory]/data/event.log to monitor what the server is doing.
+On \*nix you can also $ tailf [sedna-directory]/data/event.log to monitor what the Sedna server is doing.

     >>> login = 'SYSTEM'
     >>> passwd = 'MANAGER'
     >>> db = 'test'
     >>> port = 5050
     >>> host = 'localhost'

-    >>> sedna_version = '2.2'
-    >>> sedna_build = '141'
-    >>> trace = True
+Ordinarily, this statement will be "from zif.sedna import protocol"

     >>> import protocol

-We do a connection:
+We open and close a connection:

     >>> conn = protocol.SednaProtocol(host,db,login,passwd,port)
     >>> conn.close()

-If login fails, you get a DatabaseError.
+If login fails, you get an OperationalError.

     >>> bad_passwd = 'hello'
     >>> conn = protocol.SednaProtocol(host,db,login,bad_passwd,port)